 New York trailed from the opening minutes until Anthony scored eight straight points down the stretch.
 He had scored just nine points on 3-of-11 shooting in the first half, but had the final 12 for the Knicks to give them a 4-2 finish on their six-game homestand.

 J.R.
-Smith added 19 points and Tyson Chandler had 16 points and nine rebounds for the Knicks, who will fly to Los Angeles later Sunday for their Christmas Day game against the Lakers.
+Smith added 19 points and Tyson Chandler had 16 points and nine rebounds for the Knicks, who headed to the airport afterward for a trip to Los Angeles for their Christmas Day game against former coach Mike D'Antoni and the Lakers.

 Nikola Pekovic had 21 points and 17 rebounds for the Timberwolves, who played without star forward Kevin Love because of an eye injury.
 Alexey Shved added 18 points for Minnesota.

 Love was poked in the eye late in the Wolves' 99-93 victory over Oklahoma City on Thursday and didn't travel with the team to New York.
 They nearly pulled it out without him, leading almost the entire night before falling for the third time in four games.

 "We battled.
 We had a great game, it just didn't go our way there in the last couple of minutes," guard J.J.
 Barea said.
 "We just couldn't get a break there at the end and I think it hurt us."